No More Terrible Branding: 5 Ways To Convince Your Boss It’s Time For A Rebrand

-E.g. Because our brand image and company processes are outdated/too formal/too casual/to cheap-seeming/too premium and out of reach, we are unable to find clients/employees/followers of X demographic, which is a fundamental goal of the company.
+E.g. Because our brand image and company processes are outdated/too formal/too casual/too cheap-seeming/too premium and out of reach, we are unable to find clients/employees/followers of X demographic, which is a fundamental goal of the company.

-Conduct an internal survey
+2: Conduct an internal survey

 E.g. After a brief survey with our team, 80% of team members said they would be more likely to promote the company on their social media if it had a better brand perception.

-Timing is everything
+3: Timing is everything

-Knowing when to strike the match could be key to helping your case.
+Knowing when to strike the match could be the key to your case.
 Have you just lost a client due to bad brand perception?
 Are you looking to hire several new employees?
 Change office locations?

-Offer a list of providers
+4: Offer a list of providers

 but above all, Remember: